 About me

-I’m a research scientist at DeepMind where I work on sequential decision making problems and reinforcement learning.
+I’m a research scientist at Google DeepMind where I work on sequential decision making problems and reinforcement learning.
+Most recently I’ve been working on general RL for large language models, or RLHF more colloquially.
 However I’ve been known to work on meta-learning, Bayesian optimization, and a whole host of other problems.
 Check out my recent publications if you’re interested to know more!

 Previously, I was a postdoc working with Carl Rasmussen and Zoubin Ghahramani in the machine learning group at the University of Cambridge.
-And before that I was a graduate student in the CS department at UBC, supervised by Nando de Freitas and Arnaud Doucet.
+Before that I was a graduate student in the CS department at UBC, supervised by Nando de Freitas and Arnaud Doucet.
 My research there focused on using inference-based approaches to solve problems in sequential decision making.
-I also wrote some software for Bayesian optimization that you might find useful.

 In the far distant past I was an undergraduate in the CS and Math departments at the University of Washington.
 While there I worked with Rajesh Rao as part of the Neural Systems Group, and I focused primarily on problems of gaze-imitation and imitation-learning utilizing shared-attention.